fluencelabs/cli/README.md

 ```
 USAGE
-  $ fluence aqua [-i <value>] [-o <value>] [--import <value>] [--air | --js] [--log-level <value>]
+  $ fluence aqua [-i <value>] [-o <value>] [--import <value>] [--air | --js] [--log-level-compiler
-    [--const <value>] [--no-relay] [--no-xor] [--dry] [--scheduled] [-w] [--no-input]
+    <value>] [--const <value>] [--no-relay] [--no-xor] [--dry] [--scheduled] [-w] [--no-input]

 FLAGS
   -i, --input=<path>            Path to an aqua file or an input directory that contains your .aqua files
   -o, --output=<path>           Path to the output directory.
 Will be created if it doesn't exists
   -w, --watch                   Watch aqua file or folder for changes and recompile
   --air                         Generate .air file instead of .ts
-  --const=<NAME=value>  Set log level
+  --const=<NAME=value>...
+Constants to be passed to the compiler
   --dry                         Checks if compilation is succeeded, without output
   --import=<path>...
 Path to a directory to import from.
 May be used several times
   --js                          Generate .js file instead of .ts
-  --log-level=<level>   Set log level
+  --log-level-compiler=<level>  Set log level for the compiler.
+Must be one of: Must be one of: all, trace, debug, info,
+                                warn, error, off
   --no-input                    Don't interactively ask for any input from the user
   --no-relay                    Do not generate a pass through the relay node
   --no-xor                      Do not generate a wrapper that catches and displays errors
   --scheduled                   Generate air code for script storage.
 Without error handling wrappers and hops on relay.
-Will
-                        ignore other options
+                                Will ignore other options

 DESCRIPTION
   Compile aqua file or directory that contains your .aqua files